2vincentLin/Udacity_DRLND_Navigation/Report.md

 ## Algorithm

 The choice of algorithm to solve the Udacity banana collector game is deep Q-learning with experience replay.
-I also implemented Dueling DQN, double DQN and priority experience replay.
+I also implemented Dueling DQN, double DQN, and priority experience replay.

 ## hyperparameters